Kankakee Fish & Wildlife Area

 - There is a 14-inch minimum size limit for largemouth bass for all area waters, except within the Kankakee and Yellow rivers where the size limit is 12 inches.
 All other size and bag limits apply.
 See Fishing Regulations for details.

-- Two boat ramps are provided; one on State Highway 8 at the Kankakee River bridge and the second at the town of English Lake at the confluence of the Kankakee and Yellow rivers.
+- Two boat ramps are provided; one on S.R.
+8 at the Kankakee River bridge and the second at the town of English Lake at the confluence of the Kankakee and Yellow rivers.

 - Bank fishing is allowed except where posted.

-- Hunting and fishing areas accessible to persons with disabilities are available.
+- Fishing areas accessible to persons with disabilities are available.

-- All hunters must be registered and/or signed in by 4:30 a.m. for waterfowl hunting at the check station.
+- All hunters must be registered and/or signed in by 4:30 a.m.
+CT for draw for waterfowl hunting at the Kankakee FWA headquarters.
 Waterfowl reservation days are opening weekend and every Sunday, Tuesday and Thursday.
-Dove drawings are at 11 a.m. until unnecessary.
 All other hunting is self-service.

 - Kankakee provides boats and oars for most blinds.
 Individuals may use a trolling motor and must bring a life jacket to be worn.

-- Trapping draw is first Saturday in October at 10 a.m.
+- Trapping draw is the first Saturday in October at 10 a.m.

-4,095 acres of riparian woodlands, wetlands, marsh and farm land attract deer, wild turkey, waterfowl, hawks, owls, osprey, bald eagle and a wide variety of species.
-The Grand Kankakee Marsh was known world wide for its waterfowl
+4,199 acres of riparian woodlands, wetlands, marsh and farm land attract deer, wild turkey, waterfowl, hawks, owls, osprey, bald eagle and a wide variety of species.
+The Grand Kankakee Marsh was known worldwide for its waterfowl.

-Six wetland Conservation Areas are administered through this property.
+Six wetland conservation areas are managed through this property:

 - Bittern Bog Wetland Conservation Area (74 acres)